jasoneflood/gdp12Hugo/docs/aws/content/0002_DataDiscoveryAndVA/index.en.md

 * Together, they provide a robust, integrated data security posture management system—combining visibility, risk assessment, compliance, and actionable remediation.

 * For the purpose of this workshop we will explore a small fraction of these capabilities.
 It is important however that you are aware of what can be done.
-This workshop will leave you with a working version of GDP for a period of time, so you can ofcourse continue to experiment with some self paced study into the above topics.
+This workshop will leave you with a working version of GDP for a period of time, so you can of course continue to experiment with some self-paced study into the above topics.